 Through our CPATH planning project Cultural Shift: Bringing the JOY (Joint Organization to inspire Young people) back to computation, Marietta College is exploring effective means of introducing and/or revitalizing computational thinking across disciplines on its campus and among teachers and students in the surrounding K-12 educational community.
 Led by faculty in computer science, computer information systems, management information systems and mathematics, our project is creating a cultural shift among faculty in multiple areas of study.

-The broader impact of this CPATH planning project is evident in three elements: campus-wide involvement, community outreach, and piloting threads of Computational Thinking in non-computer courses among faculty at Marietta College and among math teachers in the K-12 educational community; revision of two key computer courses to create a stronger alignment with computational thinking for first year computer students; and increasing excitement about and awareness of the uses for computational thinking among K-12 youth.
+The broader impact of this CPATH planning project is evident in three elements: campus-wide involvement, community outreach, and piloting threads of Computational Thinking in non-computer courses among faculty at Marietta College and among math teachers in the K-12 educational community; revision of two key computer courses to create a stronger alignment with computational thinking for first-year computer students; and increasing excitement about an awareness of the uses for computational thinking among K-12 youth.

 Project evaluation includes: pre and post participant surveys and enrollment data analysis.

 Project results included the following highlights:

 - 24 Middle School and 26 High School Students Participated in our 2 Adventures in Programming and Computational Thinking camps

 - 36 Faculty attended our Faculty Forum presentation on Computational Thinking

 - 30 Ohio public school Math teachers participated in our seminars which incorporated Alice and Computational Thinking

 - 3 presentations were made to Marietta College faculty from outside speakers that used Computational Thinking in their work